Parakite Review by Beni Kälin Updated Dec 2025

 Flow Albatroxx

-I only flew the 16 twice, no other size.
+I only flew the 16 and the 22.
 Again flow is using an airfoil with lots of reflex which keeps it stable despite the aspect ratio.
 However it doesn’t feel safe when you fly in turbulence….this glider gives a lot of feedback.
 You feel every little bump, like a road bicycle with very hard tyres and no suspension.
 One has to get used to this and learn to trust the wing, I can imagine this will put many pilots off.
 I felt safe on it, because I trust in the reflex and I flew in calm conditions.
 So far the wings that were solid on the ground were also solid in the air for me.
 And the Flows have all been very solid when doing the „parakite-trick“ on the ground.
 I really liked flying that Albatroxx, it was very responsive to weight shift and toggles and had a nice roll.
 It definitely offers some go kart feeling.
 And it’s fast.
 Really fast.
 It also gets noticeably harder before it stalls, it handles surprisingly a lot of brake before it stalls for such a high aspect ratio.
-When it starts to stall, the tipps come first.
+When it starts to stall, the tipps come first, thats anyoing.
 I heard pilots had some asymmetric collapse on this one … .but it felt quite solid for me, i would like to fly that one more in turbulent air.
-It has a lot of aspect ratio, so if you put beginners on it that don’t have enough experience for the swing, the speed and the inertia it wouldn’t surprise me if you get it to collapse because you unload the lines and then hit turbulence.
-I would also like to compare its glide with some other ones and see how much performance that high aspect ratio brings.
-I heard from 2 pilots that they liked the 16 but not the 19, sadly I didn’t fly a 19 yet.
+It has a lot of aspect ratio, that makes the handling on the ground clearly more difficult.
+But it’s surprisingly easy to handle and fly with that aspect ratio.
+You can’t compare it to an EN-D Paraglider, they need much more experience to fly them in turbulence!
+I see no problem for a talented Parakite novice to fly it.
+For the amount of aspect ratio it has it doesn’t convert speed into lift that well was my first impression.

 Dunerider Scraper 20